-For the PC user
+Best laptop for the PC user

 If you’re just looking for something full-featured but lightweight to haul to class, the HP Spectre x360 is one of the best values on the market right now.
 It’s feathery light, has good-to-great internal specs, and is a 2-in-1 laptop, meaning it has a hinge that allows the screen to rotate 360 degrees, turning the laptop into a tablet — great for plowing through heavy reading.
 And you can get it for under a grand.

-For the dorm-room gamer
+Best laptop for the dorm-room gamer

 The Razer Stealth Ultrabook is enough to handle plenty of PC games, but if you really want to go all out, you can plug in a Razer Core combined with a good graphics card to pretty much any PC game on High or Ultra settings.